 Leather skivers are a very helpful tool whenever thinning leather at locations where it will be sewn or joined together.
 Let’s look at some of the most useful skivers.
+Some recommendations include paid links to products that I trust.

 There are a few things to keep in mind when looking for a skiver.
 Mainly, these depend on what you’ll be skiving, and the volume of work you’ll be doing.
 Let’s look a little more closely at each.